nimishamw/diem/developers.diem.com/docs/tools/cli-reference.md

 title: "CLI reference"
 slug: "cli-reference"
 hidden: false
-metadata:
-  title: "CLI reference"
-  description: "Learn how to use the Diem command line interface (CLI) client to interact with the Diem Blockchain’s testnet."
-createdAt: "2021-02-10T23:52:37.516Z"
-updatedAt: "2021-03-30T23:27:03.381Z"
 ---
 This guide describes how to use the Diem command line interface (CLI) client to interact with the Diem Blockchain’s testnet.